Pioneering innovation and preparing the next generation of teachers and leaders

 School & District

 Reach began in 2006 with a simple but profound charge: reinvent teacher education.
-Within a year Reach had launched its first teacher credential programs with 25 candidates.
-As a next step, Reach launched in 2009 its Instructional Leadership Academy for experienced teachers wishing to move into school administration.
+Within a year the Bay Area School of Enterprise (BASE) affiliated with Reach to launch its first teacher credential programs with 25 candidates.
+As a next step, BASE/Reach launched in 2009 its Instructional Leadership Academy for experienced teachers wishing to move into school administration.
 In 2011, Reach deepened its academic offerings with master’s degrees in teaching and leadership.
 In 2020, Reach incubated Oxford Teachers Academy, an innovative job-embedded bachelor’s degree program for full-time school staff and paraprofessionals seeking to become teachers.
 Reach in 2021 officially became Reach University, offering undergraduate, post-baccalaureate, and graduate degree programs for educators and leaders seeking a more equitable world.

 Great teaching is the central obsession of every great school and university, and it’s the key to shifting student trajectories.